ned14/nedmalloc/Readme.txt

  * Fixed a bug with the new optimised implementation that failed to lock on a realloc under certain conditions.
  * Fixed lack of thread synchronisation in InitPool() causing pool corruption
+ * Fixed a memory leak of thread cache contents on disabling.
+Thanks to Earl Chew for reporting this.

 v1.04alpha_svn915 7th October 2006:
  * Fixed failure to unlock thread cache list if allocating a new list failed.